Can probiotics improve our health?

 When should I avoid probiotics?

-Sick infants, anyone with a compromised immune system – either from illness or medication – people with short bowel syndrome, bacterial overgrowth and those whose health is weakened from a recent surgery should avoid probiotic supplements.
+Sick infants or children with acute infectious diarrhea, anyone with a compromised immune system — either from illness or medication — and people whose health is weakened from a recent surgery should avoid probiotic supplements.

-Signs that a particular probiotic may not be right for you include bloating, constipation, diarrhea and irritability.
+Signs that a particular probiotic may not be right for you include symptoms of gas, bloating, constipation, diarrhea and irritability.

 What should I look for in a probiotic supplement?

-Dietary supplements, unlike medication, aren’t regulated by the U.S. Food and Drug Administration.
+Dietary supplements, unlike medication, aren’t regulated by the FDA and don’t require prior approval.
 Therefore, it’s hard to know if the supplement bottle you’re buying lives up to its claims or even includes the ingredients listed.

-Some independent companies function as supplement testers.
-Supplements with a seal of approval from the United States Pharmacopeial Convention, for example, are more likely to live up to claims of purity and potency.
+Some independent companies function as third-party supplement testers.
+Supplements with a seal of approval from the United States Pharmacopeial Convention or NSF, for example, are more likely to live up to claims of purity and potency.
+Certified supplements are recommended.
+Some uncertified probiotic products have been reported to contain other microorganisms not listed on the label, which could present a health risk.